varennes/varennes.github.io/_posts/2015-5-20-cpmprelim.md

 <img src="https://c4.staticflickr.com/8/7695/17914443806_4e0e2693c1_o.png" width="560" height="420" alt="small_mltcells_diff">

 The overall behavior is that as the group size increases the diffusion coefficient decreases and it seems to be approaching some lower bound.
-So even though $\alpha$ increases this does not lead to faster diffusion for larger groups since the diffusion coefficient decreases.
+So even though $$$\alpha$$ increases this does not lead to faster diffusion for larger groups since the diffusion coefficient decreases.

-# Notes on Calculating Diffusion Coefficient and $\alpha$
+# Notes on Calculating Diffusion Coefficient and $$\alpha$$

 Assume that the mean square displacement (MSD) follows the relationship